Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Method

 \section{Method}

-The $11.8\,M_\odot$ progenitor model is of the solar composition initially and was evolved with the 1D hydrodynamics code KEPLER \citep{Weaver.Zimmerman.Woosley:1978} by \citet{Banerjee.Qian.ea:2016} to explore candidates for a possible CCSN trigger for the formation of the solar system. \citet{Mueller.Tauris.ea:2019} carried out a 3D CCSN simulation based on this model.
+The $11.8\,M_\odot$ progenitor model with an initial solar composition was evolved with the 1D hydrodynamics code KEPLER \citep{Weaver.Zimmerman.Woosley:1978} by \citet{Banerjee.Qian.ea:2016} to explore candidates for a possible CCSN trigger for the formation of the solar system. \citet{Mueller.Tauris.ea:2019} carried out a 3D CCSN simulation based on this model.
 We refer readers to that work for details of the simulation.
 We describe in this section how we extract the conditions of the inner ejecta from the simulation and how we calculate the nucleosynthesis of the CCSN.